iPassionCorp/testtool/text2db/readme.md

 # TEXT2DB
 This is the Text2DB program.
-Main focus so far is have about masic file and can run to database
+The main focus has on MASIC file and this program work with MASIC file read and write into Database
 ## Getting Started
 These instruction will get you a copy the project up running on your local machine and testing.